jezza64/jbnotes/Machine_Setup.md

 ## Docker

-Installing docker desktop for windows 2.2.3.0, "desktop edge" Use WSL to connect to this.
+Installed docker windows app
-Changed bios to enable virtual machines.
-Hyper-v
+this set to connect to WSL2, not virtual hardware setting for hopefully less impact sample apps in linux jbblock conda env, git/welcome to docker All runs ok, able to clone image code to WSL, compile in VScode, run in docker desktop, connect in windows.

 ## Windows terminal

 Download from app store
-Install chocolaty to get the firacode font customize settings.json to add fonts, colours etc.
+settings just in the menu.

 set up menu dropdown for miniconda on windows, added:
 ```
 "commandline": "powershell.exe -ExecutionPolicy ByPass -NoExit  -Command C:\\development\\miniconda3\\shell\\condabin\\conda-hook.ps1 ; conda activate 'C:\\development\\miniconda3'"
 ```

-This gets you into the base conda environment, then use `conda env list`or `conda activate jbconda1`
+This gets you into the base conda environment, then use `conda env list` or `conda activate jbconda1`

 In terminal, choose Ububtu to go into there, and conda activate jbconda2wsl